mattneary/Tarpits-Abstraction/render/posts/Simulate.md

 \end{align*}
 </div>

 In this case we utilized `map` to cycle through the items of the hash.
 Within the map we substituted for the value with the specified key.
 In our writing to the tape, we will need to use similar tactics.

+A Turing Machine writes a value to a specific slot of its tape, namely, the slot upon which the head is currently resting.
+Within our simulator, this slot is specified by the current index of the simulation.
+Hence, the writing function we will require is one designed to write to a specific index of a tape.

-In the following function definition, we recurse with the tail of the list until we reach the specified index, and we then perform the substitution and the recursion ends.
+In the following function definition, we recurse with the tail of the list until we reach the specified index, and we then perform the substitution, ending recursion.

 <div>
 \begin{align*}